prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 <img width="585" height="421" alt="image" src="https://github.com/user-attachments/assets/62c321d5-d1c1-4cd6-baf1-ea3d89d4de00" />

-Current multilingual models rely heavily on the assumption that words with similar translations have equivalent meanings across languages.
-This often breaks down in practice due to:
+Current multilingual models rely on the assumption that words with similar translations have equivalent meanings across languages.
+This breaks down in practice due to:

-- **Polysemy**: Words with multiple senses depending on context (e.g., *court* in sports vs. law).
+- **Polysemy**: Words with multiple senses depending on context (eg. court in sports vs. law).
-- **Cultural nuance**: Words that carry different associations in different societies (e.g., *freedom*, *karma*, *family*).
+- **Cultural nuance**: Words that carry different associations in different societies (eg. *freedom*, *karma*, *family*).
-- **Contextual variation**: Words whose meaning changes depending on syntax, register, or domain.
+- **Contextual variation**: Words whose meaning changes depending on syntax, register or domain.

-There is a lack of focused research on how such words behave in multilingual embedding spaces.
+There is a lack of research on how such words behave in multilingual embedding spaces.
 Most evaluations don’t test how these embeddings respond to cultural or contextual shifts.

 ---